srikanth-josyula/java-design-patterns/README.md

 # Java Design Patterns Example Project
 Design patterns are programming language independent strategies for solving the common object-oriented design problems.
 ## Project Outline: E-commerce Platform Backend
 This project will demonstrate the use of various design patterns within the context of an e-commerce platform.
-The platform will handle product management, user accounts, order processing, payment handling, and more. <br>
+The platform will handle product management, user accounts, order processing, payment handling, and more. </br>
 **Technology Stack:** Java, Spring Boot, Hibernate, MySQL, Maven, REST API

 ## Creational Patterns
-Focus on the process of object creation, providing mechanisms to create objects in a manner suitable to the situation.<br>
+Focus on the process of object creation, providing mechanisms to create objects in a manner suitable to the situation.</br>
 * **Factory Method Pattern:** Creates objects without specifying the exact class of object that will be created.
+The Factory Method Pattern delegates the creation of objects to a factory method, allowing subclasses to alter the type of objects that will be created without modifying the client code.
   - **Use Case:** Creating different types of User objects (e.g., Admin, Customer, Seller) based on user input during registration.
 A UserFactory class that returns different subclasses of User depending on the provided type.
+The UserFactory creates different User objects based on the provided user type, with each concrete User class implementing the User interface
 * **Abstract Factory Pattern:** Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
   - **Use Case:** Providing a family of related products like ElectronicProductFactory and ClothingProductFactory which produce products such as Phone, Laptop, Shirt, Pants.
 Code Implementation: An interface ProductFactory with concrete factories implementing the creation of specific types of products.